.png)

 PROGRAM CURRICULUM

-● 2 weeks on-site, in-person program (coinciding with weeks 2 & 3 of the Beginners’ Class Teacher Training)
+● 1 weeks on-site, in-person program (content of your choice during the Beginners’ Class Teacher Training)

-● 4 hours of daily teaching skills instruction sessions with senior teachers:
+● 4 hours of daily teaching skills instruction sessions leas by the coordinators and senior teachers

 TYPICAL DAILY SCHEDULE